InjectiveLabs/injective-docs/docs/develop/modules/Core/capability/README.md

----
-sidebar_position: 1
----

-# `x/capability`
+# `capability`

 ## Overview

-`x/capability` is an implementation of a Cosmos SDK module, per [ADR 003](https://github.com/cosmos/cosmos-sdk/blob/main/docs/architecture/adr-003-dynamic-capability-store.md), that allows for provisioning, tracking, and authenticating multi-owner capabilities at runtime.
+`x/capability` is an implementation of a Cosmos SDK module, per [ADR 003](https://github.com/cosmos/cosmos-sdk/blob/v0.45.11/docs/architecture/adr-003-dynamic-capability-store.md), that allows for provisioning, tracking, and authenticating multi-owner capabilities at runtime.